open-quantum-safe/oqs-demos/httpd/USAGE.md

 ```
 docker network create httpd-test
 docker run --network httpd-test --name oqs-httpd -p 4433:4433 openquantumsafe/httpd
-docker run --network httpd-test -it openquantumsafe/curl curl -k https://oqs-httpd:4433
+docker run --network httpd-test -it openquantumsafe/curl curl -k https://oqs-httpd:4433 --curves kyber768
 ```

 ## Slightly more advanced usage options

-This httpd image supports all quantum-safe key exchange algorithms [presently supported by OQS-OpenSSL](https://github.com/open-quantum-safe/openssl#key-exchange).
+This httpd image supports all quantum-safe key exchange algorithms [presently supported by oqs-provider](https://github.com/open-quantum-safe/oqs-provider#algorithms).
 If you want to control with algorithm is actually used, you can request one from the list above to the curl command with the '--curves' parameter, e.g., requesting the hybrid Kyber768 variant:

 ```
 docker run -it openquantumsafe/curl curl -k https://oqs-httpd:4433  --curves p384_kyber768